Ran (Steven) Gong

 About

-I'm a Phd Student at the University of California Los Angeles.
+I am a research scientist at The AI Institute.
+I received my PhD from the University of California Los Angeles supervised by professor Prof. Demetri Terzopoulos and professor Song-chun Zhu.
 My research lies in the intersection of Robotics, Computer Vision, Computer Graphics and Machine Learning.
-I am supervised by professor Song-chun Zhu.

-During my PhD, I also worked closely with Prof. Demetri Terzopoulos (UCLA), Prof. Gaurav Sukhatme (USC & Amazon Alexa AI) and Dr. Tianmin Shu (MIT).
+During my PhD, I also worked closely with professor Gaurav Sukhatme (USC & Amazon Alexa AI), Dr. Siyuan Huang and Dr. Tianmin Shu.
 Before that, I obtained a bachelor degree of Computer Science and Engineering at UCLA

 News